-Although they rarely bite and do not sting, oriental cockroaches carry and spread dangerous bacteria, human pathogens and parasites on their bodies and legs that they pick up while crawling through garbage, sewage and drains.
+Oriental cockroaches carry and spread dangerous bacteria, human pathogens, and parasites on their bodies and legs they pick up while crawling through garbage, sewage, and drains.

-Their shed skins and feces have the ability to trigger allergic reactions and asthma attacks in people, especially in young children.
+Their shed skins and feces can trigger allergic reactions and asthma attacks in people, especially in young children.

-Oriental cockroaches can be found in high humidity areas including basements, kitchens, bakeries, restaurants, and homes, and are also referred to as “black beetles” or “water bugs”.
+Oriental cockroaches can be found in high humidity areas like basements, kitchens, bakeries, restaurants, and homes, and are also referred to as “black beetles” or “water bugs”.

 On average, a female oriental cockroach produces eight oothecae during her lifetime.
 The female carries her egg case for a few hours or days after it is formed, then she drops or glues it in a sheltered site, often a crack or crevice, near a food source.

-Eggs hatch in about 60 days.
+Eggs hatch in about 60 days depending on the temperature.
 There are seven to ten nymphal instars.

 The oriental cockroach may require several years to complete its development.
 The life span of the adult may be up to six months.
 Generally, there will be 3-4 generations per year.

-How can I prevent an oriental cockroach infestation?
+How can I prevent an American Cockroach infestation?

-How do I remove an oriental cockroach infestation?
+How do I remove an American Cockroach infestation?

 If you are not satisfied with the services provided to you within the guarantee period, you will receive a Full Money Back Refund *Terms and Conditions apply